 \section{Related Work}

 \paragraph{Paired-trained models.} Multimodal models have recently seen great improvements in rich-data modalities, such as text with image \cite{radford2021learning, li2022blip, li2023blip}, speech \cite{elizalde2023clap} and video \cite{xu2021videoclip}.
 Current state-of-the-art multimodal models rely on contrastive learning between corresponding pairs of unimodal representations.
 While these methods yield high-quality results, they require extremely large amounts of paired data, limiting their applicability to arbitrary domains.
-In contrast, the universal embedding offers an integration of any two domains, uncovering a shared space with only a few paired samples.
+Alternative methods, such as CSA~\cite{li2024csa}, slightly reduce the number of pairs required but still operate exclusively on paired data.
+Unlike these, the universal embedding offers an integration of any two domains, uncovering a shared space primarily from unpaired samples, complemented by only a small number of pairs.
 Moreover, following recent research on the modality gap in multimodal learning \cite{liang2022mind, eslami2025mitigate, schrodi2025two}, contrastive-based methods fail to be universal due to modalities residing on different manifolds.
 In contrast, a universal embedding should not exhibit this gap (see App. \ref{app:modality_gap} for details).

 \paragraph{Incorporating Unpaired Data.} Unpaired samples have been used to replace certain applications of multimodal models without constructing shared representations, including medical image segmentation \cite{yang2022toward, valindria2018multi}, image-to-speech translation \cite{ma2019unpaired}, image-to-image translation \cite{zhu2017unpaired, zhu2017toward, choi2018stargan}, bilingual word embeddings \cite{artetxe2017learning}, and domain confusion \cite{ganin2015unsupervised, ganin2016domain, stark2020scim, zhang2022scdart}.
-Other methods incorporate unpaired data to complement additional signals, such as large paired datasets \cite{nakada2023understanding, singh2022flava, devillers2024semi, girdhar2023imagebind} or classification labels \cite{timilsina2024identifiable, xi2024propensity}.
+Other methods incorporate unpaired data to complement additional signals, such as large paired datasets \cite{nakada2023understanding, singh2022flava, devillers2024semi, girdhar2023imagebind, wang2024omnibind, zhang2025sail} or classification labels \cite{timilsina2024identifiable, xi2024propensity, leeb2025partial}.
 In contrast, SUE uncovers a latent universal space between two unimodal domains that share semantic content, using unpaired data and only a small number of pairs.